vuejs/vuex/docs/en/middlewares.md

 # Middlewares

-Vuex instances accept the `middlewares` option that exposes hooks for each mutation (Note this is completely unrelated to Redux middlewares).
+Vuex stores accept the `middlewares` option that exposes hooks for each mutation (Note this is completely unrelated to Redux middlewares).
 A Vuex middleware is simply an object that implements some hook functions:

 ``` js
 const myMiddleware = {